redis/redis-doc/commands/bgsave.md

 on disk then exits.

-An error is returned if there is already a background save running or if there is another non-background-save process running, specifically an in-progress AOF rewrite.
+An error is returned if there is already a background save running or if there is another non-background-save process running specifically an in-progress AOF rewrite.

 If `BGSAVE SCHEDULE` is used, the command will immediately return `OK` when an